nc1BitW/BitWanga-public/README.md

 ## Funding

 I advance without.
 We'll see.
+No national "help".
+No corporate "help".
+No sponsor.
+No "star".
-Here a bitcoin address for donations:
+Here a bitcoin address for donations: 3Has7zwrLiTwmufjeuexUBUNQHhGQUhUJB

 ## Interfaces